 Nile

 The Nile has two major tributaries: the White Nile and the Blue Nile.
-The White Nile is traditionally considered to be the headwaters stream.
-However, the Blue Nile is the source of most of the water of the Nile downstream, containing 80% of the water and silt.
-The White Nile is longer and rises in the Great Lakes region.
+The White Nile, being the longer, is traditionally considered to be the headwaters stream, while the Blue Nile actually contributes 80% of the water and silt below the confluence of the two.
+The White Nile rises in the Great Lakes region.
 It begins at Lake Victoria and flows through Uganda and South Sudan.
 The Blue Nile begins at Lake Tana in Ethiopia and flows into Sudan from the southeast.
 The two rivers meet at the Sudanese capital of Khartoum.

-The northern section of the river flows north almost entirely through the Nubian Desert to Cairo and its large delta, and the river flows into the Mediterranean Sea at Alexandria.
+After Khartoum the river flows north, almost entirely through the Nubian Desert, to Cairo and its large delta, joining the Mediterranean Sea at Alexandria.
 Egyptian civilization and Sudanese kingdoms have depended on the river and its annual flooding since ancient times.
 Most of the population and cities of Egypt lie along those parts of the Nile valley north of the Aswan Dam.
 Nearly all the cultural and historical sites of Ancient Egypt developed and are found along river banks.
 The Nile is, with the Rhône and Po, one of the three Mediterranean rivers with the largest water discharge.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Nile', query time: 0.01s Refine Results